Employer of Record

 Employment relationships can be terminated by:

-In the case of fixed-term contracts or those terminated due to production circumstances, employees are entitled to a severance payment of 12 days’ salary per year of service.
+In the case of fixed-term contracts terminated at the agreed term, employees are generally entitled to severance payment of 12 days’ salary per year of service, except in cases where the law provides otherwise.
 For objective dismissals, the severance is 20 days’ salary per year of service, with a maximum of 12 months’ salary.

-If individual dismissals are deemed unfair due to inaccurate grounds, the severance compensation may increase to 33 or 45 days’ salary per year of service, with a maximum of 24 or 42 months’ salary.
+If individual dismissals are deemed unfair, the severance compensation may increase to 33 days’ salary per year of service, with a maximum of 24 months’ salary, while pre-2012 service may still carry legacy 45-day calculation effects under the applicable transitional rules.

 Collective Bargaining Agreement